ronakmshah/ansible-elk/README.md

 dashboard and potentially add watcher (alerting plugin) to the stack to the mix.

 <h2> Use-cases </h2>
-1. Openstack based privated cloud powered by any OVS based networking stack.
+1. Openstack based private cloud powered by any OVS based networking stack.
 Single point to gather all the WARN, DEBUG and ERROR logs, index them and present them rather than going to each compute node to read them in a text file.